TennesseeDyer CountyBail & Release

 There are several ways to post bail and secure your release from jail in Dyer.
 Here's a breakdown of your options:

-• Must be worth 150-200% of bail: The property must typically be worth 150-200% of the bail amount to adequately cover the risk.
+• Value Requirements: The property's value must typically be 150-200% of the bail amount to adequately cover the risk.

-• Released on promise to appear: A Personal Recognizance (PR) bond, also known as a release on your own recognizance, allows you to be released from jail without paying bail.
-Instead, you sign a written promise to appear in court.
+• Release on Your Promise: A Personal Recognizance (PR) bond allows you to be released from jail on your promise to appear in court.
+No money or collateral is required.

 Timeline: How Long Until Release?